There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) planning document; (2) professional learning plan; and (3) test.
+Indicative assessments in this unit are as follows: (1) planning document; (2) reflection and plan of action; and (3) test.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the planning document, professional learning plan, and test components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the planning document, reflection and plan of action, and test components.

 - Unit Coordinator(s)